 8. No Backward Compatibility

-Sony had indicated their vision of setting up a PlayStation library through Gaikai with an extensive catalog of more than 3000 PS3 titles.
-This plan is to even extend to PS1 and PS2 games in the long-run.
+However, Sony plans to build a PlayStation library through Gaikai, offering an extensive catalog of over 3000 PS3 titles.
+This library will eventually include PS1 and PS2 games as well.

 9. Games in Digital Format